arosbio/cpsign_predict_services/README.md

 The services has been tested and developed with Jetty 11.0.14 so it will likely be easiest to get things up and running with this server.

 #### Start up
-When starting a prediction service the server will need the prediction model that should be used, this can be injected and specified in two different ways and handled (in order):
+When starting a prediction service the server will need the prediction model that should be used, this can be injected and specified in three different ways and handled (in order):

-1. The code will check if the environment variable `MODEL_FILE` is set, if it is set it will handle this as URI to a model.
+1. Firstly, the code will check if the environment variable `MODEL_FILE` is set, if it is set it will handle this as a URI to a model.
 If the content of `MODEL_FILE` either is not pointing to a model, or if the model is non-compatible in any way, the setup will fail.
+2. Secondly, the code with check if a JVM property `MODEL_FILE` is set and try to load this as URI pointing to a model.
+Setup will fail in case the URI is invalid or points to an invalid file/model.
-2. Otherwise the server will check in the location `/var/lib/jetty/model.jar`.
+3. As a final step, the server will check in the location `/var/lib/jetty/model.jar`.
 If there is no model the setup will fail.

 In case the setup fails, the web server will still be running but all calls to the REST endpoints should return HTTP 503 error code.